 What events outside the race are of interest?

-Two events that are definitely worth attending are the la tratta, which takes place a couple of days before the event on June 29 and August 13, and the six horse trials, which commence on the evening of la tratta and run through to Palio day.
+Palio Di Siena two events that are definitely worth attending are the la tratta, which takes place a couple of days before the event on June 29 and August 13, and the six-horse trials, which commence on the evening of la tratta and run through to Palio day.
 If you are interested in viewing the latter, you will need to ensure you have bagged a spot in the central area of the Piazza del Campo, which is cordoned off for spectators by 8.40 am for the morning trials and 7.15pm for the evening trials.

 On race day itself, don’t miss the two-hour long historical procession in which residents dress in the costumes of the Sienese Republic of the thirteenth and fourteenth centuries, a time when Siena was the financial capital of Italy with a population as large as that of Paris.